andrepl/bukkitadmin/README.rst

 ************************************************
-BukkitBdmin: A tool for mananging bukkit servers
+BukkitAdmin: A tool for mananging bukkit servers
 ************************************************

 bukkitadmin provides a command line program called 'bukkit' which contains a number of subcommands related to managing servers, plugins, and plugin sources (CI Servers, etc).